Logo of the The Poor Swiss

 In your account, you can have up to 10 different portfolios.
 Each of these can have a different strategy.

-Moreover, you cannot mix private markets funds with other funds in the same portfolio.
-You can have multiple private markets funds (in different portfolios), but each of these portfolios must be invested fully in private markets.
+Moreover, you cannot mix private market funds with other funds in the same portfolio.
+You can have multiple private market funds (in different portfolios), but each of these portfolios must be invested fully in private markets.
 Since you can have 10 portfolios, this is not a big limitation.

 Example portfolio

 We can pick an example to look at the details of the strategies proposed by Finpension Invest.
-For me, the default Finpension equity 100 (Global) strategy is a good example to look at.
+For me, the Finpension equity 80 (Global) strategy is a good example to look at.

 Finpension Invest Global 100 portfolio